Root Canal Therapy – Chesterfield, MO

 - Maintain a soft diet in the first day or two after your procedure

 - Take all pain medication exactly as directed

 - Use an ice pack to minimize swelling

 - Brush and floss your teeth the same day, but be careful to avoid the treatment area

-- Notify our office if your symptoms do not improve after several days
+- Notify our dental office if your symptoms do not improve after several days

 Learn More Today!